Jimmydalecleveland/coding-blog/src/pages/webpack-history-api-fallback/index.md

   // highlight-end
 }
 ```
-<a href="https://webpack.js.org/configuration/dev-server/#devserverhistoryapifallback" target="_blank">Check the docs for more info on this property here</a>.
+<a href="https://webpack.js.org/configuration/dev-server/#devserverhistoryapifallback" target="_blank" rel="noopener noreferrer">Check the docs for more info on this property here</a>.

 This has usually taken care of the problem simply enough for me, but I ran into some new problems yesterday that were not easy for me to find a fix for.